 **Closed for Applications**

-In 2019, collaborating with the Bureau of Educational and Cultural Affairs, the International Writing Program is proud to launch the Women’s Creative Mentorship Project (WCM).
+In 2019, collaborating with the Bureau of Educational and Cultural Affairs, the International Writing Program launched the Women’s Creative Mentorship Project (WCM).
 This project focuses on mentorship between young, emerging female writers, and female IWP Fall Residency alumni.

-The inaugural WCM project will begin with a 4-day in-person conference in Portland, Oregon, in late March of 2019, followed by a six-month distance collaboration.
-The in-person WCM conference will be comprised of master classes, manuscript consultations, and one-on-one meetings between mentors and mentees.
-Additional programming will include special seminars with visiting authors and other creative professionals, both U.S.- and overseas-based.
-During the conference, mentees will work with assigned mentors and IWP staff to develop personalized plans that will provide structure for the distance portion of the project, ending in September 2019.
-After the project's conclusion, an anthology of WCM creative writing will be published in print and online.
+The inaugural WCM project began with a 4-day in-person conference in Portland, Oregon, in late March of 2019, followed by a six-month distance collaboration.
+The in-person WCM conference was comprised of master classes, manuscript consultations, and one-on-one meetings between mentors and mentees.
+Additional programming included special seminars with visiting authors and other creative professionals, both U.S.- and overseas-based.
+During the conference, mentees worked with assigned mentors and IWP staff to develop personalized plans that provided structure for the distance portion of the project, ending in September 2019.
+An anthology of WCM creative writing has been published by the IWP, and can be read here.

 This initiative was open to women writers at all writing levels, and is funded by the U.S. Department of State Bureau of Educational and Cultural Affairs.